Geometry and Conservation Laws for a Class of Second-Order Parabolic Equations II: Conservation Laws: Conservation laws of strongly parabolic systems

-It follows that each $A_{jkl,0}$ vanishes, which proves the Theorem. \end{proof} With the Theorem just proven, it is not difficult to prove the following Theorem. \begin{theorem} Given an evolutionary parabolic system $M_0$ with a non-trivial conservation law $\Phi$ on its infinite prolongation $M$, in any neighborhood of $M_0$ where the defining function of $\Phi$ is not zero, $M_0$ has a Monge-Amp\`ere deprolongation. \end{theorem} \begin{proof} Suppose $M_0$ has a non-trivial conservation law
+With the theorem just proven, it is not difficult to prove the following theorem. \begin{Theorem} Given an evolutionary parabolic system $M_0$ with a non-trivial conservation law~$\Phi$ on its infinite prolongation $M$, in any neighborhood of~$M_0$ where the defining function of~$\Phi$ is not zero, $M_0$ has a Monge--Amp\`ere deprolongation. \end{Theorem} \begin{proof} Suppose $M_0$ has a non-trivial conservation law

-By Theorem \ref{thm:Jacobi potential lives on M_0}, $A$ is a function on $M_0$.
+By Theorem~\ref{thm:Jacobi potential lives on M_0}, $A$ is a function on $M_0$.
 Consequently, in any neighborhood where $A$ is non-zero, there are parabolic cofframings that reduce $A$ to 1.
 For example, the change of coframing that fixes the $\omega^a$ but transforms the other coframing terms as

-preserves the evolutionary parabolic structure of $(M_0,\I_0)$, and after this reduction,
+preserves the evolutionary parabolic structure of~$(M_0,\I_0)$, and after this reduction,

-By Remark \ref{rmk: dvUpsilon},
+By Remark~\ref{rmk: dvUpsilon},

 Then, recalling that $V_i^{jkl}$ has values in $\Sym_0^2 (\Sym_0^2 \R^n)$,